 Our first goal is to describe the institutions of titling and transferring property from the DB database.
 A large literature uses measures of security of property rights obtained in surveys of investors, experts, and households.
 La Porta et al. (1999) provide a summary of many of these measures; Chong et al. (2014) present related findings from the World Justice Project (WJP) database.
-These survey measures are outputs of a system of securing property rights, and hence are extremely highly correlated with multiple inputs including not just legal and regulatory rules and infrastructure but also human capital (e.g., Glaeser et al. 2004).
-Here instead we use administrative rules governing titling and transfer of property, and analyze the impact of these rules holding constant the level of human capital or economic development.
-A further advantage of measuring specific rules rather than survey outcomes is that rules are subject to modification, reform, and improvement over horizons shorter than the general growth of government effectiveness and human capital.
+These survey measures are outputs of a system of securing property rights, and hence are extremely highly correlated with multiple inputs including not just legal and regulatory rules and infrastructure but also human capital.
+Here instead we use administrative rules governing titling and transfer of property, and analyze their impact holding constant the level of human capital.
+A further advantage of measuring specific rules rather than survey outcomes is that rules are subject to modification, reform, and improvement over horizons shorter than the general growth of public sector capacity and human capital.